Mining accident: Australia

 Three mining disasters occurred at Moura in a 20-year period.
 The first of these was in 1975, at the Kianga Mine, where 13 men died in an underground explosion.
 The mine was sealed without their bodies being retrieved.
 In 1986 a second disaster occurred, as an underground explosion, which took the lives of 12 miners.
 The bodies of all those persons were retrieved.
 In Moura on 7 August 1994 a third major mining accident occurred with an explosion at Moura No. 2 Mine.
 A second explosion at the mine approximately a day and a half later saw rescue attempts abandoned, and the mine was sealed, with the bodies of the 11 miners unretrieved.

 In the 1996 Gretley coal mine disaster, near Newcastle, four men were killed when their mining machine broke into the flooded workings of an old coalmine, abandoned over 80 years earlier.

 Four miners were killed in a windblast incident at the Northparkes mine outside the New South Wales town of Parkes in 1999.

+A mine collapsed at Ballarat Gold Mine in Victoria on March 14, 2024, resulting in a man dead, and another in critical condition.
+The two had been 'air legging' in a prohibited area under unsupported ground when the collapse occurred at 4:50pm.
+29 other miners took refuge in a safety pod and were later brought to safety.
+The air legging technique is to be no longer used temporarily while a work safe investigation is underway.
+Australian Workers' Union organiser Ross Kenna said the geology of the mine is not suitable for the technique.